Spiritual Healing for Emotional Wounds

 Something is always going to stand in my way

 By identifying the specific personal programming that you hear in your own mind when you think of this irritating presence in your life, will give you tremendous insight into what needs healing.
+By the way, quantum healing can occur with just your awareness of this pattern of distancing the manifestation.
+Once you see it, you have a choice - it may be the last time you ever have to do that.

 Part Two on Healing Emotional Wounds